kernelorg-mirror/linux_kernel_git_hare_scsi-devel/Documentation/scsi/scsi_mid_low_api.rst

     /**
     *      eh_host_reset_handler - reset host (host bus adapter)
-    *      @scp: SCSI host that contains this device should be reset *
+    *      @shp: SCSI host that should be reset
+    *
-    *      Returns SUCCESS if command aborted else FAILED *
+    *      Returns SUCCESS if host has been reset else FAILED *
     *      Locks: None held
     *